French Studies

 Getting a minor in French is a smart way to make your degree even more marketable.
 No matter what your major is – from computer science to veterinary medicine – knowing how to speak a second language can set you apart from everyone else.

-With a concentration as rich and vibrant as French, you can’t help but have fun while earning your degree.
+With a concentration as vibrant as French, you can’t help but have fun while earning your degree.
 After all, if you’re learning to speak a new language, you may as well find some interesting people to speak it with, right?
 NC State offers plenty of clubs, societies and activities to give you that extra joie de vivre.

 Contact Us